Beluga Lentil Burger

 Cumin - helps in digestion and absorption of nutrients

-Curry Leaves - cleanses the liver
+Curry Leaves - cleans the liver without overheating it

 Fennel - helps regulate and support digestion